gilberthe/hello-world/README.md

 The first project.

 Hi everyone!
-Gilbert here, nice to meet every!
+Gilbert here, nice to meet everyone!
 Have a nice day!